Do you want a cookie?

 Granite for alkaline soils to lower the pH (improved nutrient availability, especially of phosphorus)

-Depending on the garden soil, you should choose the right rock flour for you.
+Depending on the Garden Soil, you should choose the right rock flour for you.
 Clayey soils tend to need flours with an alkaline effect, while sandy soils tend to benefit from clay stones.
 To ensure you take the right measure, you should first measure the pH value in your soil and determine the soil type.

-Using rock flour in the garden
+Using Rock Dust in the Garden

 Depending on the soil type and pH value, you can choose a suitable rock flour to improve and rejuvenate the soil.
 This is because most garden soils acidify over time and the pH value drops.
 In an acidic soil, nutrients are less available and biological activity is low.
 The same applies to an overly alkaline environment.
 You can create good conditions for your plants and soil inhabitants with rock flour.